Amit-Sury/AI-ML-Portfolio/GitRepoAssist-AI/README.md

-# 🤖 GitMate-AI
+# 🤖 GitRepoAssist-AI
 ### *Intelligent GitHub Assistant — powered by Agentic AI*

-GitMate.AI is an AI-powered assistant that integrates directly with GitHub to help you analyze pull requests, manage issues, and streamline repository insights — all through intelligent, agentic automation built with **LangGraph, LangChain, and Streamlit**.
+GitRepoAssist-AI is an AI-powered assistant that integrates directly with GitHub to help you analyze pull requests, manage issues, and streamline repository insights — all through intelligent, agentic automation built with **LangGraph, LangChain, and Streamlit**.

 ---
 ## 🔁 Agentic Execution Flow